Zyphon-22/Zyphon-22/README.md

 - 👋 Hi, I’m @Zyphon-22
 - 👀 I’m interested in gaming,programming,game development
-- 🌱 I’m currently learning java,C# (unity),html javascript and css
+- 🌱 I’m currently learning java,C# (unity),javascript and css
 - 💞️ I’m looking to collaborate on Games,python apps, java apps
 - 📫 How to reach me Zyphon_22 (itch.io)
+- Languages I know : GDScript,python,html

 <!---
 Zyphon-22/Zyphon-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.